PreshthaU/Customer_Engagement_Analysis-Excel/README.md

 ## 📁 Project Structure

-- `Engagement Project.xlsx`: Raw and processed engagement data
+- `Engagement Project.xlsx`: Raw and processed engagement data.
+Include:
-  * Includes data for free and paid-plan students in Q4-2021 and Q4-2022
+  * Data for free and paid-plan students in Q4-2021 and Q4-2022
-  * And data of free-plan students from India and the US in 2022
+  * Data for free-plan students from India and the US in 2022
 - `README.md`: Project report and summary

 ## 🎯 Objective